Skip to journey steps

 Try the PatientsCann UK App

-Free to use — eligibility checker, full clinic directory, treatment diary, e-learning modules, emergency toolbox and more.
+Free to use eligibility checker, full clinic directory, treatment diary, Know Your Journey guide, legal support tools and more.
 All in one place.

 Before You Begin